Storms in South kill girl in Florida, bring tornado threat

 Torrential downpours, large hail and a few tornadoes were among the hazards, the National Weather Service in Raleigh, North Carolina, warned.

 Radar readings appeared to show a tornado formed in the western Virginia county of Franklin south of Roanoke, though damage on the ground still must be assessed, said National Weather Service Meteorologist Phil Hysell.
+In South Carolina, authorities urged motorists to avoid part of Interstate 26 — the main artery from Upstate through Columbia and all the way to Charleston — because downed trees had left the roadway scattered with debris.

-In Georgia, the storm system knocked down trees, caused minor flooding and cut off power to tens of thousands of residents.
+In Georgia, the storm system knocked down trees, caused flooding and cut off power to tens of thousands of residents.

 A tree came down on an apartment complex in an Atlanta suburb, but only one person reported a minor injury and was treated at the scene, Gwinnett County fire spokesman Capt.
 Tommy Rutledge told the Atlanta Journal-Constitution.